airavata-courses/TeamZenith/README.md

 6. Create a new account by navigating to the Create Account link.
 7. Login to the application with the newly created username and password
 8. Once successfully logged in, the interface will display options to Submit, Monitor, Cancel jobs and Download job files
+9. Please note that the username that is used for login has to be used as the username for job submission as well.
-9. For testing GROMACS, we have provided the GROMACS input files within the gromacs folder inside the project folder.
+10. For testing GROMACS, we have provided the GROMACS input files within the gromacs folder inside the project folder.